Get Help Today(877) 648-4288

-Substance abuse very often travels from one generation to the next, and both men and women can inherit a propensity towards alcohol dependence.
+Substance use very often travels from one generation to the next, and both men and women can inherit a propensity towards alcohol dependence.
 How a person is raised and what they are exposed to can be a predictor of becoming an alcoholic later in life.
+Growing up in family with an alcoholic can normalize unhealthy drinking habits which can lead to children developing an AUD later on in life.
 Early conduct problems and underage alcohol use often can be traced back to being raised in an alcoholic family.
 These children may have poor emotional regulation and lack social skills.
 Poor social skills might get the kids rejected from a mainstream social circle and lead them to associate with substance-using peers instead.

 Help is out there

 Reach out to a dedicated treatment provider and learn how you can create the life you want.

 Being involved in school and having good parent support can protect a child’s mental health, but if the parent is an alcoholic and has a close relationship with their child, that makes the child more likely to imitate the parent’s drinking behaviors.
 People with avoidance coping styles are also more likely to develop an AUD if they use alcohol to reduce stress and anxiety.